veniamin-ilmer/gui-builder/README.md

 * An easy to use platform where you can click and drag, resize, and reconfigure widgets on a window.
 * This window should be able to compile into Rust code, cross-compatible in Windows, Mac, and Linux.
-* The widgets (buttons, text boxes, etc), when compiled, should (eventually) be created with the Operating System's native libraries.
+* The widgets (buttons, text boxes, etc), when compiled, should be created with the Operating System's native libraries.
 * All of the widgets should have programmable event handlers, all written in Rust.

 ## Why..